Quantum feedback control of a two-atom network closed by a semi-infinite waveguide: Coherent feedback control analyzed in the spatial domain

-The number of photons in the waveguide can be studied by means of the delay-dependent feedback equation (\ref{con:Popuquation}).
+\begin{sloppypar} The number of photons in the waveguide can be studied by means of delay-dependent feedback equations (\ref{con:Ceedelay}-\ref{con:Cgedelay}).
 However, the spatial distribution of photons in the waveguide can only be studied by modeling in the spatial domain.
-The Hamiltonian of the waveguide in the frequency domain is given by the second term on the right-hand side of Eq.~(\ref{con:H0}), whose spatial domain counterpart is~\cite{Shentheory1,boundary}
+The waveguide Hamiltonian in Eq.~(\ref{con:H0}) can be equivalently represented in spatial domain as~\citep{Shentheory1,boundary} \begin{small}

-where $v_g$ is the group velocity of the photon wave packet in the waveguide, $c_L^{\dag}(z)$ and $c_L(z)$ are the creation and annihilation operators for the left-propagating field at the position $z$, and $c_R^{\dag}(z)$ and $c_R(z)$ are those for the right-propagating field.
-More details on Eq. \eqref{con:HamWavePos} are given in \textbf{Appendix}~\ref{Sec:PositionHam}.
+\end{small} where $v_g$ is the group velocity of the photonic wavepacket in the waveguide, $c_L^{\dag}(z)$ and $c_L(z)$ are the creation and annihilation operators for the left-propagating field at the position $z$, and $c_R^{\dag}(z)$ and $c_R(z)$ are those for the right-propagating field.
+The derivation of Eq. \eqref{con:HamWavePos} is further introduced in \textbf{~\ref{Sec:PositionHam}}.
+Based on this, we study the coherent feedback dynamics with one or two atoms as follows. \end{sloppypar}

-In subsection \ref{subsec:one atom}, we analyze the chiral feedback dynamics when there is a single atom coupled with a semi-infinite waveguide.
-Then we generalize to the two-atom case in subsection \ref{subsec: 2 atom}.